-With the rise of digital payments, cybercrimes involving payment transactions in the online space have significantly increased and become complex.
-While the RBI has been active in requiring companies operating payment systems to build secure authentication and transaction security mechanisms (such as two-factor authentication, EMV chips, PCI DSS compliance and tokenisation), given that these payment companies often offer real-time frictionless payment experiences to their consumers, it leaves less time for banks and other entities operating in the payment ecosystem to identify and respond to cyberthreats.
-In light of the above, there is an increased need for such entities to identify and develop cybersecurity standards commensurate with the nature of the information assets handled by them and evaluate the possible harm in the event of any cybersecurity attack, to ensure that these emerging risks are mitigated.
+With the rise of digital payments, cybercrimes involving payment transactions in the online space have significantly increased in numbers and become more complex.
+While the RBI has been active in requiring companies operating payment systems to build secure authentication and transaction security mechanisms (eg, two-factor authentication, EMV chips, Payment Card Industry Data Security Standard (PCI-DSS) compliance and tokenisation), given that these payment companies often offer real-time frictionless payment experiences to their consumers, it leaves less time for banks and other entities operating in the payment ecosystem to identify and respond to cyberthreats.
+In light of the above, there is an increased need for such entities to identify and develop cybersecurity standards commensurate with the nature of the information assets handled by them and evaluate the possible harm in the event of any cybersecurity attack to ensure that these emerging risks are mitigated.